WordPress helpdesk

 However, companies with multiple products are better off if they give customers the chance to specify.
 If anything, it helps you narrow down what the problem is.

-Once you have a menu, you can specify which menu you want to add the submit ticket page to.
+Once you have a menu, you can specify which menu you want to add the Submit Ticket page to.
+The wizard auto-creates a Submit Ticket page at /submit-ticket/ using the plugin’s dedicated block.

-The next step asks if you’d like to specify priorities on your tickets.
-Priorities help you see which tickets need to be dealt with first.
+The next step asks if you’d like to use the priority field in your tickets.
+Priorities help you see which tickets need to be dealt with first, and this feature is available in the free version.

 If you have multiple support departments, make sure you create all of those departments in the dashboard.
-I’ll show you how to do that, but for now, you can mark the Yes button and click Continue.
+During setup, the wizard asks Do you want to enable Departments?, and this feature is also included in the free version.

 Finally, in this last step you decide what user roles can submit tickets to your website.
 If you don’t have any users on your site yet, you can skip this page.
-If you do, though, keep in mind that existing users won’t be allowed to submit a ticket if you don’t make any selection here.
-This means that only new users will be able to submit tickets.
+If you do, though, keep in mind that existing user roles are unchecked by default, so they won’t be allowed to submit a ticket unless you select them here.

 When you are done, proceed through the next few windows to land back on the WordPress dashboard.